parbin-12/FlyRank_10X_Solution/README.md

 | `PULSELOG_REFRESH_SECONDS` | go-cache-cron | `30` | Cron interval |
 | `PULSELOG_CACHE_PORT` | go-cache-cron | `9000` | Port for the cache HTTP server |

 No secrets are committed — see `.gitignore`.
-Copy the table above into a local `.env` if you want to override defaults; nothing here is required to run the demo.
+Feel free to copy the table above into a local `.env` if you want to override the defaults; none of it is required to just run the demo.

 ## Tests

-There's no automated test suite in this capstone (it wasn't one of the 5+ concepts chosen) — the "5-minute demo path" above and the `/docs` Swagger UI serve as the manual verification path.
-A natural next step (see "Future ideas") would be a `pytest` suite around `auth.py` and `reports.py`, and a Go test around the cache expiry logic.
+There's no automated test suite in this capstone (it wasn't one of the 5+ concepts I chose to build) — the "5-minute demo path" above and the `/docs` Swagger UI are the manual verification path instead.
+A natural next step (see "Future ideas") would be a `pytest` suite around `auth.py` and `reports.py`, plus a Go test for the cache expiry logic.

 ## Future ideas (explicitly out of scope for this capstone)

 - Real log shipping agent instead of manual `POST /events`
 - Multi-tenant service groups / teams, not just per-user services
-- Alerting (push a Slack message when ERROR rate crosses a threshold)
+- Alerting (push a Slack message when the ERROR rate crosses a threshold)
 - Swap SQLite for Postgres for real concurrent-write workloads